Bipolar Disorder: Manic Episodes

 Some mood disorders are characterized by manic episodes, periods of abnormally high energy.
 Behavior may be diagnosed as a manic episode if:

-- An abnormal and continuously elevated (happy or energetic) mood or an irritable mood occurs and lasts at least 5 days.
+- An abnormal and continuously elevated (happy or energetic) mood or an irritable mood occurs and lasts at least a week.

 - During this elevated or irritable mood, at least three of the following symptoms are present: